 If you ticked 2 or more boxes for your child's age, it is likely they are going through a sleep regression.
 Check out the Troubleshooting module for more detailed information on each regression, and how to respond while still working on your child's sleep.

-ALL the things regarding your little one's sleep physiology that you want to keep in mind during the sleep training process:
+Based on all of the above exercises, make a complete list in the space below of ALL the things regarding your little one's sleep physiology that you want to keep in mind during the sleep training process: